softwaremill/ox/doc/index.md

-# ox
+# Ox

 Safe direct-style concurrency and resiliency for Scala on the JVM.
 Requires JDK 21 & Scala 3.

-To start using ox, add the `core` dependency as described below.
-Then, follow one of the topics listed in the menu to get to know ox's API.
+To start using Ox, add the `core` dependency as described below.
+Then, follow one of the topics listed in the menu to get to know Ox's API.

 In addition to this documentation, ScalaDocs can be browsed at [https://javadoc.io](https://www.javadoc.io/doc/com.softwaremill.ox).